slonigiraf/whitepaper/slonigiraf/ENG.md

 To determine the likelihood of a student incurring a monetary loss while acquiring a skill, due to a particular role with N reimbursements, we multiply the probability of occupying that role by the probability of the reimbursement count for that role.
 For instance, for a "tutor of 2 tutees" role that pays 1 reimbursement, the calculation is: $0.125 * 0.375 = 0.046875$.
 Adding up all the probabilities of unfavorable outcomes gives us a result that a student has a **0.629 probability** of losing money during the process of acquiring a skill.

 *Table 5.
-Probability of Money Loss in Various Roles.*
+Probability of money loss in various roles.*

 *\* The term "Reimbursement Probability" refers to the probability of a specific reimbursement count for a role.*